 In the markets it’s just you and your money at the end of the day.
-Did you have more income trades than expenses or was today one you’d rather forget?
+Did you have more income trades than expenses, or was today one you’d rather forget?
 It’s so easy to let a losing day slide, just one time, and chalk it up to market manipulation or some other nefarious act.
 Simply move on to the next opportunity and forget about the loss.
 BS!
-You won’t last long with that type of thinking.
+You won’t last long with that mindset.